Time Well Spent

 • ask them to shadow other experienced volunteers or paid members of staff

-• make sure they have anything else they need to be able to volunteer successfully, such as flexibility around childcare.
+• make sure they have anything else they need to be able to volunteer successfully – for example, flexibility around childcare.

 Sharing more information

-It's also good to share more information about your organisation and the role.
+It's also helpful to share more information about your organisation.

 This often includes:

-• policies and procedures, such as safeguarding, equal opportunities or data protection
+• relevant policies and procedures, such as safeguarding, equal opportunities or data protection

 • the organisation's history, values and structure